jeffgauthier/InfiniteMonkey/README.md

 aside from illustrating how long it may take to obtain a text by randomly typing characters on a keyboard.

 # Compilation
 Clone this directory, then load the `InfiniteMonkey.cbp` project file in the Code::Blocks IDE and select "Build".
-Will compile with MinGW 64-bit G++ with linker flags `-static -static-libgcc -static-libstdc++
+Will automatically compile with MinGW 64-bit G++ with linker flags `-static -static-libgcc -static-libstdc++`.

 # Binaries
 Download the executable `InfiniteMonkey.exe` from the latest release (current: v0.1.0).